Gerrrr/consul-alerts/README.md

 ##### Disable all notification by service

-Add a KV entry with the key `consul-alerts/config/checks/blacklist/services/{{ serviceId }}`.
-This will disable notifications for the specified `serviceId`.
+Add a KV entry with the key `consul-alerts/config/checks/blacklist/services/{{ serviceName }}`.
+This will disable notifications for the specified `serviceName`.

 ##### Disable all notifications for the services matching regular expressions